 There’s an existing brown brick almost windowless building here.
 Built in 1947, and altered in the 1960s, it served as a cheque sorting and processing centre for many years.
 Now Westbank have hired Henriquez Partners to design a medium term renovation including adding a new ‘Living Screen’ to the perimeter of the building, renovating the existing Main Street entrance lobby, facade renovations and new planting.

 The illustration shows larger office buildings nearby, all presumably associated with the long term aspirations of Hootsuite, the tech company operating in other buildings on this block.

-The City of Vancouver just unveiled their ‘housing reset’ to increase supply of affordable housing.
+In March the City of Vancouver unveiled their ‘housing reset’ to increase supply of affordable housing.
 Here’s an example of what that might look like; a 9-storey rental building in Mount Pleasant.

 Proposed by Catalyst Community Developments Society and Marcon Developments with the City of Vancouver’s Affordable Housing Agency, it would see 145 social housing rental units over retail.
 The rezoning is for a site that for many years has been a City-owned parking lot, acquired for a road building project abandoned several years ago.
 There’s a proposed park also intended for the southern end of the site (in the foreground of this render).

 Half the units will be two and three bed apartments.
 There would be nearly 10,000 square feet of commercial space in the Rositch Hemphill designed building.
 Thw project is moving fast; the design has already been revised.
 On the right is what the earlier version would have looked like from Kingsway, the same view as the revised design above.